StephenJD/ANL/content/02_volunteers/03_Volunteer_Reference_Form.md

 6. Use <fieldset> and <legend> to group fields, instead of headings.
 7. NO MORE THAN 3 SPACE INDENT
 8. Attribute order: <required> <id> <class> <type> .
+9. Add "None" default text in all required text fields that ask for additional information.
 -->

 <fieldset>